GoogleCloudPlatform/compute-image-packages/google_compute_engine_oslogin/README.md

 #### DEB

-_Note: In the packaging directory, there is a script called `setup_deb.sh` which performs these steps, but it is not a production-quality script._
+_Note: the `packaging/setup_deb.sh` script performs these steps, but is not production production._

-The basic steps for creating a .deb package are:

-*   Install necessary dependencies: make, g++, libcurl4-openssl-dev, libjson-c-dev, libpam-dev
+1. Install build dependencies:
+    ```
+    sudo apt-get -y install make g++ libcurl4-openssl-dev libjson-c-dev libpam-dev
+    ```
-*   Install `.deb` creation tools: debhelper, devscripts, build-essential
+1. Install deb creation tools:
+    ```
+    sudo apt-get -y install debhelper devscripts build-essential
+    ```
-*   Create a compressed tar file named `google-compute-engine-oslogin_M.M.R.orig.tar.gz` using the files in this directory, excluding the `packaging` directory (where M.M.R is the version number).
+1. Create a compressed tar file named `google-compute-engine-oslogin_M.M.R.orig.tar.gz` using the files in this directory, excluding the `packaging` directory (where M.M.R is the version number).
-*   In a separate directory, extract the `.orig.tar.gz` file and then copy the appropriate `debian` directory into the top level. (e.g. When working on Debian 8, copy the `debian8` directory to a directory named `debian` within the code directory.
+1. In a separate directory, extract the `.orig.tar.gz` file and copy the appropriate `debian` directory into the top level. (e.g. When working on Debian 8, copy the `debian8` directory to a directory named `debian` within the code directory.)
-*   Run `debbuild -us -uc` to build the package.
+1. To build the package, run the command
+    ```
+    debbuild -us -uc
+    ```

 #### RPM

-_Note: In the packaging directory, there is a script called `setup_rpm.sh` which performs these steps, but it is not a production-quality script._
+_Note: the `packaging/setup_rpm.sh` script performs these steps, but is not production production._

-*   Install necessary dependencies: make, gcc-c++ libcurl-devel, json-c, json-c-devel, pam-devel, policycoreutils-python
+1. Install build dependencies:
+    ```
+    sudo yum -y install make gcc-c++ libcurl-devel json-c json-c-devel pam-devel policycoreutils-python
+    ```
-*   Install `.rpm` creation tools: rpmdevtools
+1. Install rpm creation tools:
+    ```
+    sudo yum -y install rpmdevtools
+    ```
-*   Create a compressed tar file named `google-compute-engine-oslogin_M.M.R.orig.tar.gz` using the files in this directory, excluding the `packaging` directory (where M.M.R is the version number).
+1. Create a compressed tar file named `google-compute-engine-oslogin_M.M.R.orig.tar.gz` using the files in this directory, excluding the `packaging` directory (where M.M.R is the version number).
-*   In a separate location, create a directory called `rpmbuild` and a subdirectory called `SOURCES`.
+1. In a separate location, create a directory called `rpmbuild` and a subdirectory called `SOURCES`.
 Copy the `.orig.tar.gz` file into the `SOURCES` directory.
-*   Copy the `SPECS` directory from the `rpmbuild` directory here into the `rpmbuild` directory you created.
+1. Copy the `SPECS` directory from the `rpmbuild` directory here into the `rpmbuild` directory you created.
+1. To build the package, run the command:
+    ```
-*   Run `rpmbuild --define "_topdir /path/to/rpmbuild" -ba
+    rpmbuild --define "_topdir /path/to/rpmbuild" -ba /path/to/rpmbuild/SPECS/google-compute-engine-oslogin.spec
-    /path/to/rpmbuild/SPECS/google-compute-engine-oslogin.spec` to build the
-    package.
+    ```

 ## Version Updates